Why Ideas Fail in an Unstable Business Environment

 Then you need to be brutally honest with yourself and assess the quality and quantity of the evidence.

 How strong are they?
 Evidence from a customer interview is good.
-Evidence from actual MVP sales is better
+Evidence from actual MVP sales is better because it supports business model validation.

 When you’re focused on exploration, gathering evidence becomes a learning process.
 You build knowledge and reduce risk.
 That’s how you adapt to your environment.
+It is also how you move from assumptions to proof-of-use and evidence-based scale-up.

 Don’t make decisions based on ideas.
 Make decisions based on evidence.